aws-amplify/amplify-ui-android/samples/liveness/README.md

     `N`
 ?
 Do you want to edit the local lambda function now?
     `Y`
-** Note the path that is created with the function code in your app directory: /amplify-ui-android/samples/liveness/amplify/backend/<your_lambda_name>/src/app.js **
 ?
 Restrict API access?
     `Y`
 ?
 Who should have access?